Common support tasks for data.gov.uk and CKAN

 - Add the user’s existing account, or enter their email address to send them an invite, ensuring you select the relevant role for the user (either admin or editor).

 Users should first be asked to request addition by an admin of their organisation, if possible.
-This is to reduce the burden of these requests on the 2nd line team and to ensure only those with the correct authority are added as publishers.
+This is to reduce the burden of these requests on the technical support team and to ensure only those with the correct authority are added as publishers.

 Check the authenticity of a request before adding a user as a publisher (i.e. make sure they actually belong to the department they want to publish for, bearing in mind that some parent organisations may publish on behalf of child organisations, e.g. BEIS can publish for the Civil Nuclear Police Authority).